syncfusion-content/xamarin-docs/Xamarin/Scheduler/data-bindings.md

 {% endtabs %}

 >**NOTE**
-•	The `RecurrenceId` of exception appointment and the `Id` of its pattern appointment should have same value.
+•	The `RecurrenceId` of changed occurrence should holds the exact recurrence pattern appointment `Id`.
-•	The `Id` should be a recurrence pattern appointment object.
+•	The exception appointment should have different `Id` with original pattern appointment `Id`.
 •	The exception appointment should be a normal appointment and should not be created as recurring appointment, since its occurrence from recurrence pattern.
 •	The `ActualDate` should be in Universal Time Coordinates (UTC) time zone.